 We recently received another Toyota Prius auxiliary battery replacement inquiry in North Sydney from a nice chap named James.
-The great thing about James, is that he had carried out some online research beforehand, in relation to the exact car battery specified for a Toyota Prius.
-We were quite impressed actually, that he had taken the initiative to ensure the correct battery was fitted to his vehicle.
-The fact is, it is vitally important that only Absorbed Glass Matt (AGM) batteries are used for this particular type of vehicle.
+The great thing about James is that he had carried out some online research beforehand, concerning the correct car battery specified for a Toyota Prius.
+We were quite impressed actually that he had taken the initiative to ensure the proper battery was fitted to his vehicle.
+The fact is, it is vitally important that only Absorbed Glass Mat (AGM) batteries are used for this particular type of vehicle.

 The most familiar term to describe these type of vehicles are mild or micro-hybrid cars.
 They have been designed to operate with superior fuel efficiency in mind, hence reducing emissions by approximately 5 to 10% to induce a cleaner environment.